 Hello!
 I’m Mina Isabel—and yes, that’s me gazing at an oak tree in deep admiration while casually striking a yoga pose.

-I love sharing somatic and rewilding practices, making plant medicines, and creating healing spaces for those who long to reconnect with the innate wisdom held within our bodies—and remember the truth of who we are as humans.
+I created Divine Nectar because I love sharing somatic and rewilding practices, crafting plant medicines, and creating healing spaces for those who long to reconnect with the innate wisdom held within our bodies—and remember the truth of who we are as humans.
+The name itself is inspired by ancient stories of a sacred plant elixir—soma in the Vedic tradition and haoma in the Zoroastrian tradition—revered as a life-giving nectar of vitality, clarity and renewal.

-Much of my journey "home" has been about remembering what it means to live in deep relationship with my body and the land I live on.
+Much of my journey "home" has been about remembering what it means to live in deep relationship with my body, ancestral lineages, and the land I live on.

 I’m drawn to syncretic pathways rooted in interdependence, inner work and cultural respect.
-Lately, my curiosity is especially alive around the feminine mysteries, water consciousness, vibrational healing and the co-creation of New Earth.
+My curiosity is especially alive around the feminine mysteries, water consciousness, vibrational healing, and the co-creation of New Earth.

 I live on traditional Cherokee land in the mountains of Western North Carolina, where my partner Kyle and I steward a 33-acre regenerative homestead with our two little boys and a lively crew of cats, dogs, chickens and ducks.

-With deep reverence for the intelligence of nature, my work is grounded in the belief that healing and wisdom are always available—through attunement to the rhythms of body, earth and sky.
-I trust in the power of plant medicines, embodiment, nature connection and community as potent ways to mend the ancestral and cultural wounds—the story of separation—that has left so many of us feeling disconnected and disempowered.
+With deep reverence for the intelligence of nature, my work is grounded in the belief that healing and wisdom are always available through attunement to the rhythms of body, earth and sky.
+I trust in the power of plant medicine, embodiment, nature connection and community as ways to mend the inherited story of separation and remember our belonging.

-My work is devoted to helping others remember and reclaim their innate capacity for vitality, joy and sovereignty—to move beyond old patterns and conditioning, and begin writing a new story rooted in interconnection and wholeness.
+My work is devoted to helping others reclaim their innate vitality, joy and sovereignty—rewriting inherited stories of separation into lives rooted in interconnection and wholeness.

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
 As we work to heal the earth, the earth heals us.”